 The accompanying unaudited financial statements as of and for the three months ended March 31, 2018 have been prepared in accordance with U.S. GAAP for interim financial information and Article 8 of Regulation S-X. In the opinion of management, all adjustments (consisting of normal accruals) considered for a fair presentation have been included.
-Operating results for the period from inception September 18, 2017 through March 31, 2018 are not necessarily indicative of the results that may be expected for the year ending August 31, 2018.
+Operating results for the three months ended March 31, 2018 are not necessarily indicative of the results that may be expected for the year ending August 31, 2018.